Is It Safe To Travel To Uganda in 2023?

 2. Be Malaria Savvy

-Use your room’s mosquito nets and ceiling fans and apply insect repellent to exposed skin in the early mornings and late afternoons (before your Uganda a safari game drives in the Savannah parks) and again in the evenings before dinner.
+Use your room’s mosquito nets and ceiling fans and apply insect repellent to exposed skin in the early mornings and late afternoons (before your Uganda safari game drives in the Savannah parks) and again in the evenings before dinner.

 3. Always Listen To Your Guide